 Erin Manley answers the phone and is the first point of contact for scheduling an appointment with our behavioral health providers.
-She also greets patients upon arrival for an appointment.
+She greets patients upon their arrival for an appointment.
 She also facilitates processing of new behavioral health referrals and provides needed information about our services offered.

 CARE HOURS AND LOCATIONS

 Our Behavioral Health team provides care at its main location in Aitkin at 601 Bunker Hill Drive as well as at Riverwood Garrison and McGregor clinics.
-Appointments are available, in person or via virtual video, or by phone, between 8:00-4:30 PM.
+Appointments are available in person, via virtual video, or by phone, between 8:00-4:30 PM.
 Other times are also available on a as needed basis.
 Call 218-394-2490 to schedule or cancel appointments.